GDATASoftwareAG/nextcloud-gdata-antivirus/README.md

 - Re-run make local to rebuild and restart the environment.

 Notes:
-- SMTP testing (smtp4dev) is available when using the Docker Compose-based test setup; it listens on http://localhost:8081.
-The simple make local flow runs a single Nextcloud container on port 8080.
+- SMTP testing (smtp4dev) is available when using make target `make prod`; it listens on http://localhost:8081.
+The simple `make local` flow runs a single Nextcloud container on port 8080.
 - The helper script scripts/run-app.sh orchestrates CI and test flows; for local development, stick to the Make targets above.

 ### Useful commands